July 15, 2014

 You’ll find a gamut of effects: acoustic guitar, chairs being thrown, waves breaking, whispers and chants.
 There’s even the breezy piano of “Monday Will Never be the Same.”
 (If Ken Burns ever directs a documentary about the history of alt-rock, the tinkling of “Monday” needs to be its backing theme.)
 Such eclectics are brave, maybe, for what was supposedly a punk album, but they never become maudlin or self-indulgent.
 If you think today’s co-opted rockers are clever with the tempo card, shifting from tough to tender, check out Grant Hart’s “Never Talking to You Again,” a sing-along from side one done entirely in 12-string acoustic.
 “Heartfelt” is the word that jumps to mind, but it’s not the syrupy, melodramatic strum you’d hear nowadays.
 The song is biting and sharp — an attack.
 Ditto for “Standing By the Sea,” with Hart’s cathartic bellows set against bassist Greg Norton’s eerie thrum and the soothe of a crashing surf.

 Back in ’84, the rock critic Robert Christgau chose Hart’s “Turn On the News,” from side four, as his “song of the year.”
 Christgau said many flattering things about Hüsker Dü, but that one was the gimmie pick, like saying the Concorde is your favorite airplane.
 It’s an easy song to like, but an even easier one to outgrow.
-If the album has a best song, it’s probably Bob Mould’s neo-pscychedelic “Chartered Trips,” the fourth cut off side one. (“Trips” is almost Mould’s single greatest work, up there with “Real World,” “Gravity,” and “I Apologize,” topped only by his spectacular rendition of the Byrds’ “Eight Miles High,” released as a single just prior to Zen Arcade.)
+If the album has a best song, it’s probably Bob Mould’s neo-pscychedelic “Chartered Trips,” the fourth cut off side one. (“Trips” is almost Mould’s single greatest work, topped only by “I Apologize” and his spectacular rendition of the Byrds’ “Eight Miles High,” released as a single just prior to Zen Arcade.)

 Runner-up would be Hart’s “Pink Turns to Blue,” from side three.
 Officially the credits for this one list both Mould and Hart, but really this is Grant’s piece.
 He took all the hook and melody of his earlier masterpiece, “It’s Not Funny Anymore,” and sandblasted it into a haunting anthem of love, drugs, and death.
 The song is simply gorgeous — and a little bit terrifying.
 Score it ahead of “Chartered Trips” if you want.
 I’m not going to argue.